The Natural Anxiety Remedies that Worked for Me

 I want to point out the difference between neurofeedback and the strategies I mentioned previously.
 Neurofeedback stopped anxiety from coming on entirely, while the other solutions would ease it temporarily.

 An anti-inflammatory diet – By keeping a food diary, I have found that certain foods trigger my inflammation and anxiety.
-For me, those are mainly gluten, dairy and sugar, plus nightshades and high-oxalate foods.
+For me, those are mainly gluten, dairy, and sugar, plus nightshades and high-oxalate foods.

 Consider taking Trudy Scott’s online questionnaire to see which amino acids might be right for you.

 Low caffeine – I know that caffeine can spike my anxiety.
 I limit my intake to 1-2 cups of green tea a day.
+I enjoy coffee but rarely drink it for this reason.

 How Did It Go?